Documentation forServer & Application Monitor

 The WinRM feature is enabled on all Windows network nodes added to the SolarWinds Platform by default.
 Use the procedures in this section to disable WinRM polling, if necessary.

-1. Navigate to the relevant Node Details view and click Edit Node.
+1. In the SolarWinds Platform Web Console, navigate to the relevant Node Details view and click Edit Node.

 2. When the Edit Properties page opens, scroll down and clear the Enable WinRM check box.